The Ultimate Guide to Observing the Fall Sky (Northern Hemisphere)

 Algol

-Also called the Demon Star, Algol is located in the constellation Perseus and has an apparent magnitude that varies between 2.1 and 3.4.
-It is one of the best-known eclipsing binary systems composed of two stars that orbit and pass in front of each other, causing the star to dim and grow in brightness.
-This occurs because the orbital plane of these two stars is almost edge-on, as seen from Earth.
-It was the first of its kind to be recorded back in 1667.
-Algol is derived from Arabic, meaning "head of the ghoul," or the Gorgon, Medusa whose head is covered in snakes.
-Scary indeed!
+Algol, also known as the Demon Star, is in the Perseus constellation.
+Its brightness varies between magnitudes 2.1 and 3.4.
+Algol is a famous eclipsing binary system where two stars orbit and pass in front of each other, causing the star to dim and brighten.
+This phenomenon happens because the stars' orbital plane is almost edge-on from Earth's perspective.
+Algol was first recorded in 1667.
+The name Algol comes from Arabic, meaning "head of the ghoul," referring to Medusa's head covered in snakes.
+Spooky!

 Almach